mirror/dd-wrt/src/router/python/Doc/library/urllib.request.rst

    is not None, ``Content-Type: application/x-www-form-urlencoded`` will be added as a default.

-   The final two arguments are only of interest for correct handling of third-party HTTP cookies:
+   The next two arguments are only of interest for correct handling of third-party HTTP cookies:

    *origin_req_host* should be the request-host of the origin